-The selected remedy is completing a surface clearance and subsurface removal of MEC to a depth of detection using AGC methods and implementing LUCs at MRS-04.
+The selected remedy is completing a surface clearance and subsurface removal of MEC to a depth of detection using AGC methods and implementing LUCs at MRS-07.
 AGC selection criteria will be determined based on site-specific noise levels to maximize detection depth while minimizing false positives.
+The clean-up goal for the MEC clearance component of the remedy is to detect and classify munitions identified in Table 2-5 to the Forward Depth Detection Limit in Table 2-5 at a minimum with exceptions for inaccessible areas.
 LUCs would minimize possible receptor interaction with residual MEC by warning of potential explosive hazards present, thus reducing the potential for receptor exposure.
-An educational pamphlet incorporating 3Rs (Recognize, Retreat, and Report) would be created to inform residents, occupational workers, recreational users, and visitors in MRS-04 of potential explosive hazards and safety precautions to be taken to avoid contact with MEC.
+An educational pamphlet incorporating 3Rs (Recognize, Retreat, and Report) would be created to inform residents, occupational workers, recreational users, and visitors in MRS-07 of potential explosive hazards and safety precautions to be taken to avoid contact with MEC.

-Following the MEC clearance, potential residual risks from MEC that may be present in these inaccessible areas will be managed with the implementation of educational pamphlets and hazard notification measures identified in a LUC implementation plan.
-The pamphlets will be provided to receptors in MRS-04 (residents, occupational workers, and recreational users).
+Following MEC clearance, potential residual risks from MEC that may be present in inaccessible areas will be managed with the implementation of educational pamphlets and hazard notification measures identified in a LUC implementation plan.
+The pamphlets will be provided to receptors in MRS-07 (residents, workers (commercial, construction and utility), and recreational users).
 Methods of pamphlet distribution will be confirmed during remedy implementation.
 A mailing list of property owners/residents within the MRS will be developed and used to disseminate pamphlets annually.
 Letters accompanying the pamphlets will encourage property owners to provide the educational information to visitors, workers (i.e., farm workers) or recreational users (i.e., hunters) that may utilize the property.